Glen Oaks Oval Park project finished early

 Fialkoff noted that the timing of competition made the project that much more special — rather than opening to the public right before the cold weather rolled around, the community was able to use the new equipment all summer.

 “For it to finish while we’re still in and recovering from the pandemic is very meaningful for this community,” Fialkoff told the Chronicle.
-It was one of her first trips to Queens in her new role as the city parks head, which she was appointed to in September.
+It was one of her first trips to Queens in her new role as the city Parks head, which she stepped into in September.

 “Whole families can be here and use the different equipment and celebrate this, so being able to deliver this project early for the community, for the spring, summer, fall, we’re thrilled about.
 We really hope that it creates more bonds and more family time and memories and community time,” Fialkoff continued.